Writers & Filmmaker Essentials (Social Networking, Pitching & Agents)

 Casting Networks International - a newer version of the above & pretty good too.
 Access to agents, cast calls for new projects.
 Worth a look.

-The Urban Experience (Locations) - abandoned locations with cinematic quality that may just spare you a few extra costs.
+The Collective (Locations) - Film locations with "everything" you could hope for with cinematic quality that may just spare you a few extra costs and time for those pressing deadlines.
 It covers several areas, take a look.
+Members even get discounts.

 999/24/7 Uniformed Supporting Artistes & Vehicles - For those looking for police cars, uniforms and the rest in their films this' what you need, costs aren't available online, which is what ropes you in to call them I guess.
 They also claim to be able to offer over 28 acres of locations.